On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Introduction

-First, we extend mSSA to estimate the latent time-varying variance, i.e. $\Ex[\eta_n^2(t)], ~n \in [N], ~t \in [T]$.
-We establish the efficacy of such an extension when the time-varying variance is also modeled through a spatio-temporal factor model.
-This, for example, enables meaningful uncertainty quantification for the estimation of the mean produced by mSSA.
-To the best of our knowledge, ours is the first result that provides provable finite-sample performance guarantees for estimating the time-varying variance of a time series.
-Second, we propose a tensor variant of SSA, termed tSSA, which exploits recent developments in tensor estimation.
-In tSSA, rather than doing a column-wise stacking of the Page Matrices induced by each of the $N$ time series to form a larger matrix, we instead view each Page matrix as a slice of a $L \times T/L \times N$ order-three tensor.
-In other words, the entry of the tensor with indices $i \in [L], j \in [T/L]$ and $ n \in [N]$ equals the entry of $\Page(X_n, L, T)$ with indices $i, j$.
-In Proposition \ref{prop:imputation_comparisons_new}, with respect to imputation error, we characterize the relative performance of tSSA, mSSA, and ``vanilla'' matrix estimation (ME).
+{ {\bf Introduction and analysis of tSSA.} { As presented earlier, we propose tSSA, a novel tensor variant of SSA, which exploits recent developments in the tensor estimation literature. } In Proposition \ref{prop:imputation_comparisons_new}, with respect to imputation error, we characterize the relative performance of tSSA, mSSA, and ``vanilla'' matrix estimation (ME).
 We find that when $N = o(T^{1/3})$, mSSA outperforms tSSA; when $T^{1/3} = o(N), \ N = o(T)$ tSSA outperforms mSSA; when $T = o(N)$, standard matrix estimation methods are equally as effective as mSSA and tSSA.
-See Figure \ref{fig:regimes} for a graphical depiction;
+In addition, as alluded to earlier, we provide empirical results that corroborate this characterization.
+See Figure \ref{fig:regimes} for a graphical depiction of the theoretical characterization. }